BobBuildTool/bob/doc/manpages/bob-jenkins.rst

     configuration will be able to trigger a build.

 ``--clean``
     Do clean builds.
+This is the default.

     Whenever a Jenkins job is triggered, the workspace is erased first.
 This will cause a fresh checkout of the sources and a clean (re)build of all packages in the job.

     Use this option to ensure reproducibility at the expense of speed.
-    Disabled by default.
+    Enabled by default.
 See ``--incremental`` for the opposite switch.

 ``--credentials CREDENTIALS``
     Credentials ID for git/svn SCM checkouts.